 These guys are dangerous.
 You need to first educate them before pitching.

-Most of your digital fundamentals will go over their head and chances are that you might have sleepless nights bringing them to a level of understanding.
+Most of your digital fundamentals will go over their head and chances are that you might have sleepless nights bringing them to some basic level of understanding.

 They take months to understand you and trust you.

 The biggest danger you might encounter is that someday they will read something new on the internet or blogs and would want you to implement it immediately on their project.

 Their wife, daughters & aunts will come to tell you how to run an Instagram channel and obviously you have to pass your copy through them!

 Mostly, such clients don’t last long, as you spend more energy debating with them than working and finding the right balance.